jrheard/madison_axi/docs/quickstart.rst

 the end of your program.
 Aside from that, go nuts!

-Note: When you run your program, you'll see a small window on your screen that simulates what'll happen when you have the AxiDraw paint your picture.
+Note: When you run your program, you'll see a small window on your screen that simulates what'll happen when you have the AxiDraw draw your picture.
 **Make sure that your picture stays within the bounds of that small window**;
-anything that you draw outside of that window will not get painted when you run your program on the actual bot.
+anything that you draw outside of that window will not get drawn when you run your program on the actual bot.

 To see a list of all of the different functions you can use to control the bot,